-Irish History Month was established in 2007: until September 2014 as a single member wholly owned subsidiary of IAF as a Company Limited by Guarantee (No 5908838) but now an integral part of our Community Participation and Learning Programme.
+Irish History Month was established in 2007.
+Until September 2014, it was a single member wholly owned subsidiary of IAF as a Company Limited by Guarantee (No 5908838) but is now an integral part of our Community Participation and Learning Programme.

-IAF has undertaken this programme of organisational change and development, which involved the introduction and implementation of two previous five-year Strategic Development Plans.
+The IAF has undertaken this programme of organisational change and development, which involved the introduction and implementation of two previous five-year strategic development plans.
 These plans provided significant guidance for our previous programmes of activities and methods of delivery.

 These developments also re-invigorated the organisation internally and sent out a positive message about IAFs strong organisational will to thrive for many years to come These important changes formed the beginning of a new stage in IAF life in which an ongoing vision for the organisation has developed, of which our 2015-2019 Strategic Development Plan plays a similar key role.

-The organisation’s development was spearheaded by two highly respected Traditional Irish Musicians’ Des Hurley, Chief Executive and Chris O’Malley, Director, with the support of a range of community and voluntary organisations and funding for specific projects from Emigrant Support Programme (Irish Embassy, London), The Irish Youth Foundation, The Ireland Fund of Great Britain, Culture Ireland, Heritage & Big Lottery Fund and Leeds City Council.
+The organisation’s development was spearheaded by two highly respected traditional Irish musicians, Des Hurley (Chief Executive) and Chris O’Malley (Director) with the support of a range of community and voluntary organisations.
+Funding for specific projects was secured from the Emigrant Support Programme (Irish Embassy, London), The Irish Youth Foundation, The Ireland Fund of Great Britain, Culture Ireland, Heritage & Big Lottery Fund and Leeds City Council.